Exiting Your Business

-- Allowing family members to take over or consider an employee buy-out
+- Allow family members to take over or consider an employee buy-out

-- Acquisition or merger - considering a larger company to acquire your share of the market, products or expertise
+- Acquisition or merger – consider a larger company to acquire your share of the market, products or expertise

-- Issuing shares by going public to raise money by selling some of your business without entirely giving up control
+- Issue shares by going public to raise money by selling some of your business without entirely giving up control